Teaching English as a non-native speaker: How I, as a “native”, view the situation

 These days, on tefl.com, the tone of job adverts is markedly different.
 Here are some replacement terms for "native speaker" I have found:

 I’d like to be optimistic.
-However, I just think that schools are using descriptions such as “native level speakers of English” to appease the EU, which may well have come down hard on schools advertising for “natives” in recent years.
+However, I just think that schools are using descriptions such as “native level speakers of English” to appease the EU.
+They know very well who they want to recruit.

 Recruiters are merciless beasts.
 I found that out myself back in 2011 - and I am English.
 Essentially, I applied for around 40 UK-based jobs in September that year.
 Despite having a decent set of qualifications and a reasonable amount of experience, I didn’t receive one reply.
 Try telling me that my Polish surname (my grandfather was Polish) didn’t have any bearing on the wide berth those schools and institutions gave me.